'Imran outshines Shahrukh and Salman in acting skills', says Pakistan Democratic Movement chief Fazl | Law-Order

 Khan, who suffered bullet injuries in the right leg on Thursday was discharged from the hospital on Sunday after undergoing successful surgery.
 He has now been moved to a private residence in Lahore.

-"Initially I had sympathised with Imran Khan upon hearing about the Wazirabad episode, but now it seems that it was a drama," Rahman was quoted as saying by the Dawn newspaper on the cricketer-turned-politician.
+"Initially I had sympathised with Imran Khan upon hearing about the Wazirabad episode, but now it seems that it was a drama," Rahman, also the chief of the Jamiat Ulema-e-Islam Fazl (JUI-F) party was quoted as saying by the Dawn newspaper on the cricketer-turned-politician.

 He said the confusion surrounding Khan's injuries was enough to raise eyebrows.
 It was not clear whether "a single shot was fired at Imran or more" and whether the injury was "on one leg or on both,'' the report added.